AngeloGiacco/MicrosoftTeamit/README.md

 ## Example

 Free tier:
-gets access to the retro Outlook version
 -image-

-Paid tier (only £10 I know y'all boarders can afford it): gets access to the modern Outlook version
+Paid tier (only £10 I know y'all boarders can afford it):
-I'll also customise the pagearound you to make it look more realistic -image-
+I'll also customise the page around you to make it look more realistic -image-

-Exclusive Tier:
-I'll completely customise the email around you and reskin any website you choose, doesn't have to be reddit

 ## Setup

 ```
-simply go to angelogiacco.github.io/oundleschoolemail
+simply go to oundleschool.dx.am
 ```

 ## 📧 Contact